Actions

 Feo Ul raised a hand gently, not even bothering to look at him.

-“Izuku Midoriya is not Quirkless,” she said, her tone letting no room for argument.
+“Izuku Midoriya is not Quirkless,” they said, their tone letting no room for argument.
 “His power simply rests in me, and our bond is called Aetherpact.”

 Izuku wiped his eyes, voice breaking with hope he barely dared trust.
 “S-so… I really… I really do have a Quirk?”

-Feo Ul leaned closer, letting her glow brush softly against his cheek, her own heart swelling with something painfully tender.
+Feo Ul leaned closer, letting their glow brush softly against his cheek, their own heart swelling with something painfully tender.
 “Of course you do.
 I wouldn’t have come otherwise.”

 Izuku woke earlier than usual, the soft morning light spilling through his curtains and warming his face.
 For a moment he lay still, blinking up at the ceiling, wondering if yesterday had been a dream, some wishful imagining born from heartbreak and exhaustion.